JonathanC1021/CIS7-Project-1-Basic-CPU-/README.md

 **************************************

-- Programming Approaches
+- Programming Approaches (Jonathan)

 // When starting on the programming(Encryption) for case-project 3, I evaluated other types of ciphers such as Caesar and Linear Shift on encryption for comparisons.
 During my evaluation, I found out that the Caesar cipher is similar to the Vigenere cipher in a way that it involves its 26 possible ciphers.

-- Algorithm Integrated
+- Algorithm Integrated (Jonathan)

 // The program implements the Vigenere cipher to encrypt and decrypt the user's input of plain text.
    For the program to encrypt and decrypt the plain text, it requires a key that will repeat itself